UU-Human-Evolution/1MB438/Lab_5.md

 By now you have assembled a dataset to answer the question from Lab 1; you collected *cytB* sequences and entire mitochondrial genomes for all species in the dataset; you aligned the species; you performed phylogenetic analysis and looked at some aspects of it, for example the model chosen; and you obtained a visual representation of your rooted trees.

 Now it is time to reflect on all that you have done and to answer your phylogenetic question.
-The preferred method for that is to do it orally during Session 6.
+The preferred method for that is to do it orally during the next session.
 If for some reason this is not feasible, you will have to do it in a written form (details for the format are below).

 At this stage, you should have two sets of trees: one for *cytB* and one for the entire mitochondria.
 To prepare for the presentation, think about: